 And yes.
 If your family works best with a curriculum, then choose one.
 But don’t waste time on the parts that aren’t working for you, or helping your child learn.
 If she already knows a skill, no sense in doing more busy work practicing it.
 Figure out what exactly works for your children and do that.
 Don’t do something just because “that’s what school is.”

 As an adult — if you want to learn something new, do you buy yourself a curriculum, set yourself up an “area,” and sit down to do paperwork?
 Probably not.
 Instead, you might look up information online.
 You might find a quality book with good information and lots of pictures.
-You might contact a friend who already knows how, to teach you in a hands-on way (think someone showing you how to knit).
+Maybe contact a friend who already knows how, to teach you in a hands-on way (think someone showing you how to knit).
 You might watch a Youtube video about it.
-You might spend hours practicing the skill itself, until you feel competent in it.
+Or maybe might spend hours practicing the skill itself, until you feel competent in it.
 You probably do all of these things.

 Kids can learn the same way.
 They do learn the same way.
 They ask questions, they seek answers from as many sources as you’ll provide them.
 My daughter is fond of asking me whatever’s on her mind when we are driving.
 If I don’t know the answer, she asks me to look it up when we get home.
 She plays board games with my husband (he loves games).
 We go to the library together to find books on various topics, including ones she just thinks are fun to read.
-We watch videos.
+Sometimes we watch videos.
 We go to parks and we hike and find trees, plants, animals, insects to name and explore.

 Change Your View on Learning

 Homeschoolers: please don’t let the whole “school-at-home room” idea box you in.